london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 General Safety
 ==============
+The Biological Safety Officer (BSO) is responsible for ensuring that users of the BioLab adhere to the rules, guidelines and Standard Operating Procedures (SOPs).
+The BSO also acts as the primary contact for any lab user with regards to any safety issues.

+| The current BSO is Samantha Thompson.
+| Email: bioscisam@gmail.com
+| Tel.: 07720677678.

 Worktops should be left as clear as possible after work has been completed.

 All containers should be labelled with contents, date and initials of the lab user.
 Unlabelled containers are a safety concern.